The city is in the process of updating its Energy Conservation Code. Learn more about the process and proposed updates.

 As part of the code update, staff and city consultants are analyzing the financial impacts of different proposed requirements.
 While some elements of the proposed code have increased costs associated with them, other elements are expected to reduce costs.
 As with past code updates, staff’s recommendations to City Council will strive to ensure that savings from efficiency requirements offset any increases in initial construction costs.

 Many Colorado communities have adopted the 2021 International Energy Conservation Code (IECC), which is the current national code.
-Boulder’s 2020 energy code is comparable and, in some cases, more stringent than the 2021 IECC.
-Potential updates to the code would align Boulder with communities that have both adopted the 2021 IECC and have set all-electric requirements for new construction.
+Boulder’s 2024 energy code is comparable and, in some cases, more stringent than the 2021 IECC.
+The update will align Boulder with communities that have both adopted the 2021 IECC and have set all-electric requirements for new construction.

-The new code will likely take effect late in the first quarter of 2024.
+The new code will take effect December 1, 2024.

 No, the proposed update would not ban the use of natural gas, nor would it require that people currently using gas equipment switch to electric alternatives.
-The proposed update would require that certain types of appliances be electric for new construction.
-These restrictions would only apply to equipment that have efficient, cost-effective and available alternatives.
-There would also be exemptions for the electric-only requirement, including commercial cooking equipment, hospitals, laboratories and certain types of industrial spaces.
+The code update requires that certain types of appliances be electric for new construction.
+These restrictions only apply to equipment that has efficient, cost-effective and available alternatives.
+There are also exemptions for the electric-only requirement, including commercial cooking equipment, hospitals, laboratories and certain types of industrial spaces.

 Yes, there are a wide variety of heat pumps rated to work in cold climates, like Boulder.